kristianhnielsen/freelance-website-astro/src/content/blog/Decoding URLs.md

 ## Conclusion

-By gaining a comprehensive understanding of the components within a URL, you become a savvy online navigator.
+By gaining an understanding of the components of a URL, you become a savvy online navigator.
 With this knowledge you can better distinguish between secure and unsecure links, lowering the risks of falling victim to malicious intent, and allows you to see if the link is taking you where the link text tells you it's going.
 Practice being aware of the URLs, change them if you need to, and browse the web like a pro.